jupyter/services/README.md

 - Firefox 32+
 - Chrome 38+

 Note: "requirejs" must be included in a global context for Comm targets.
+This can be as a `<script>` tag in the browser or by using the `requirejs` package in node (`npm install -g requirejs`).
+See the `examples` folder for usage.

 Starting the Notebook Server